 The University of Puget Sound wants to ensure that all students and staff are aware of any threats that may risk the campus community (i.e., a rash of a specific crime or outbreak of a severe illness).
 To ensure that notification is provided and compliance with the Clery Act, the university issues timely warnings whenever necessary.
-Puget Sound and the Security Services Department is responsible for providing timely warnings to the campus community and providing the warnings to aid in preventing similar crimes.
-The Security Services Department will retain copies of all issued timely warnings.
+Puget Sound and Security Services is responsible for providing timely warnings to the campus community and providing the warnings to aid in preventing similar crimes.
+Security Services will retain copies of all issued timely warnings.

-Security Services must issue Timely Warnings to the Campus Community under certain circumstances.
+Security Services must issue Timely Warnings to the campus community under certain circumstances.
 These circumstances include, but are not limited to:

-- Criminal Homicide and non-negligent manslaughter - Negligent manslaughter - Sex offenses, including fondling, incest, rape, and statutory rape - Aggravated Assault - Burglary - Motor vehicle theft - Arson - VAWA crimes, which includes any incidents of domestic violence, dating violence and stalking. - Hate crimes which involve any of the above-mentioned offenses, and, in addition, any incidents of larceny-theft, simple assault, intimidation, and any other crime involving bodily injury, or destruction/damage/vandalism of property that were motivated by bias.
-Hate crimes will be reported by the following applicable category of prejudice: those crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, disability, national origin or gender identity. - Arrest and referrals for disciplinary action for weapons (including carrying and possession); drug abuse violations; and liquor law violations. - Any other offense that the Director of Security Services designates would benefit the campus community.
+- Criminal homicide and non-negligent manslaughter - Negligent manslaughter - Sex offenses, including fondling, incest, rape, and statutory rape - Aggravated Assault - Burglary - Motor vehicle theft - Arson - VAWA crimes, which include any incidents of domestic violence, dating violence and stalking - Hate crimes that involve any of the above-mentioned offenses, and, in addition, any incidents of larceny-theft, simple assault, intimidation, and any other crime involving bodily injury, or destruction/damage/vandalism of property that were motivated by bias.
+Hate crimes will be reported by the following applicable category of prejudice: those crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race, gender, religion, sexual orientation, ethnicity, disability, national origin, or gender identity - Arrest and referrals for disciplinary action for weapons (including carrying and possession); drug abuse violations; and liquor law violations

+• Any other offense that the Director of Security Services designates would benefit the campus community.